Self-Harm Treatment at Legacy Recovery, Arizona

 Self-cutting, burning, or self-hitting are all forms of Nonsuicidal self-injury (NSSI).
 This involves deliberate and intentional injury to body tissue that occurs without the intent to commit suicide.

 At Legacy Recovery Center in Arizona, treatment starts with the fundamental belief that self-harm is a symptom of deeper issues, such as PTSD, depression, anxiety, or borderline personality disorder.
+Addressing complex trauma symptoms and effects is crucial to achieving lasting healing.
+Our experienced therapists tailor individualized treatment plans that focus on building resilience and coping strategies.
+By addressing the root causes of trauma, we aim to help clients regain control over their lives and cultivate a path toward recovery.

 What Is Self-Harm Behavior?